justintadlock/members-privacy-caps/readme.md

 ### Managing privacy options

 Currently, there's a bug in WordPress ([Trac ticket](https://core.trac.wordpress.org/ticket/22895)) that won't allow users without `manage_options` to see sub-menu items of "Settings" in the admin, even if the user has permission to do so.
 There's nothing this plugin can do to address this.
-Therefore, if you have the `manage_privacy_options` but not the `manage_options` capability, you won't be able to access the "Privacy" page in the admin.
+Therefore, if you have the `manage_privacy_options` but not the `manage_options` capability, you won't be able to access the Settings > Privacy page in the admin.

 However, you will be able to edit the Privacy Policy page if one has been set for the site under the "Pages" screen in the admin.
 Of course, you'll need the appropriate page-editing capabilities for editing the page.

+A good use case for this is to give Editors (or a similar role) the `manage_privacy_options` cap to allow them to actually make copyediting changes to the page.

 ### Erasing personal data